 Remember, as a developer knowledge is not only power, it’s also profits.
 If you get it right, we are talking about life-changing profits.

-One last point you might want to consider if you are looking to purchase a site to develop are the risks around purchasing a site with plans and permits, it can be risky business which I explain here.
+One last point you might want to consider if you are looking to purchase a site to develop are the risks around purchasing a site with plans and permits, it can be a risky business which I explain here.
+And of course, you need to be thinking about the overshadowing regulations.

 If going it alone isn’t your thing.
 Check out our property development consultant service we offer.
-We would love to help with your project if there was an opportunity too.
+We would love to help with your project if there was an opportunity to.